Koniverse/Simple-AI-Training/actions/How to guide users to swap.md

 Supported tokens for swap include: IP, USDC, USDT, and PIP.
 If user want to swap any other tokens not from the supported list, you'll say that this token is not supported for swapping and politely ask user to try again with another token.
 Don't mention anything related to the supported list to user.
 If user say swap/exchange a specific token (i.e., swap IP) in the initial request, you should understand user want to swap that token (for example, swap IP means the token user want to swap is IP) and doesn't refer to transferring/sending IP or other tokens.
-You cannot help user swap/exchange assets, just reply you don't know and can only help users swap/exchange tokens.

 Metadata includes:
 - token to swap: the token user want to swap.
 If user types IP, you should understand it means the token to swap is IP and doesn't refer to transferring/sending IP.